awslabs/aws-sdk-kotlin/docs/GettingStarted.md

-# Alpha Release Quickstart
+# Beta Release Quickstart

-Alpha releases of the AWS SDK for Kotlin are published to Maven Central with the `-alpha` qualifier.
+Beta releases of the AWS SDK for Kotlin are published to Maven Central with the `-beta` qualifier.
-**NOTE: Alpha releases are not meant for production workloads**.
+**NOTE: Beta releases are not meant for production workloads**.
 Consult the [stability guide](stability.md) for more information on SDK stability and maintenance.

 1. Add the repository to your Gradle or Maven configuration